vert-x3/vertx-web-site/src/site/blog/posts/real-time-bidding-with-websockets-and-vertx.md

 ## Summary

 This article presents the outline of a simple application that allows real-time bidding.
-We created a lightweight, high-performance and scalable microservice written in Java and based on Vert.x.
+We created a lightweight, high-performance and scalable micro-service written in Java and based on Vert.x.
 We discussed what Vert.x offers, among others, a distributed event bus and an elegant API that allows you to create applications in no time.